isomerpages/moh-bioethics/publications/press-releases/_posts/2024-04-16-post-Ethical, Legal, and Social Issues in Human Nuclear Genome Editing.md

 <p><strong>PUBLIC CONSULTATION ON ETHICAL, LEGAL, AND SOCIAL ISSUES IN HUMAN NUCLEAR GENOME EDITING</strong>
 </p>
 <p>1\.
 The Bioethics Advisory Committee (BAC) will conduct a public consultation
-to seek views and feedback on the ethical, legal and social issues in Human Nuclear Genome Editing (HNGE).
+to seek views and feedback on the ethical, legal, and social issues in Human Nuclear Genome Editing (HNGE).
 The online consultation will be conducted from <strong>3 June 2024 to 31 July 2024</strong> and can be accessed from &lt;a href="<a href="https://www.bioethics-singapore.gov.sg/files/publications/consultation-papers/hnge.pdf/&quot;>here</a>" rel="noopener noreferrer nofollow" target="_blank">https://www.bioethics-singapore.gov.sg/files/publications/consultation-papers/big-data-and-ai.pdf/"&gt;here&lt;/a&gt;</a>or
 &lt;a href="<a href="https://go.gov.sg/feedback-bdai/&quot;>REACH" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/feedback-bdai/"&gt;REACH</a> Portal&lt;/a&gt;.</p>
 <p><strong>Ethical Challenges of Human Nuclear Genome Editing</strong>
 </p>
-<p>2\.
-With advances in information technology, data and computational analytics
-in recent decades, the use of big data and AI in human biomedical research is becoming increasingly important, enabling researchers and healthcare professionals to analyse massive datasets, generate useful insights, and enhance data-driven decisions.
-While the growing use of big data and AI in biomedical research promises benefits, it also raises ethical issues such as the need for protecting data privacy versus ensuring societal benefit;
-the importance of obtaining informed consent and respecting the individual’s rights and autonomy; and the extent of data security obligations with respect to the value of data.</p>
+<p>2\. .</p>
 <p><strong>Aim of Consultation</strong>
 </p>
 <p>3\.
 Recognising these ethical challenges, the BAC has developed a public
-consultation paper ‘Big Data and Artificial Intelligence Use in Human Biomedical Research’ to discuss the ethical principles underpinning the use of big data and AI applications in human biomedical research and selected use-cases in clinical research, such as respect for persons, solidarity&lt;sup&gt;[1]&lt;/sup&gt;, justice, proportionality&lt;sup&gt;[2]&lt;/sup&gt; and sustainability.
+consultation paper ‘Ethical, legal, and social issues in Human Nuclear Genome Editing’ to discuss the ethical principles underpinning the use of HNGE and selected use-cases in clinical research, such as respect for persons, solidarity&lt;sup&gt;[1]&lt;/sup&gt;, justice, proportionality&lt;sup&gt;[2]&lt;/sup&gt;
+and sustainability.
 Other ethical considerations are also discussed, including integrity, transparency, accountability, consistency and stakeholder engagement.
-The paper is intended to guide academics, researchers, healthcare professionals, Clinical Ethics Committees (CECs) and Institutional Review Boards (IRBs) on the ethical use of big data and AI applications in human biomedical research.
+The paper is intended to guide academics, researchers, healthcare professionals, Clinical Ethics Committees (CECs) and Institutional Review Boards (IRBs) on the ethical use of HNGE.
 Other clinical or healthcare aspects will not be covered within the scope of the paper.</p>
 <p>4\.
 The report builds upon previous BAC reports and recommendations and
 references relevant legislations such as the Personal Data Protection Act (2012) and the Human Biomedical Research Act (2015), and complements other